damian-lis/Talk-to-Gisapia-and-the-Others/README.md

   }
 ```

-As we can see in the above example in this function, any composing of a message from the talk script (by createChatBubbleComponent method of MessengerScreen object) is delayed by imitating the character's thinking (by mustThink method of Character object)and animating jumping dots (by showTyping method of MessengerScreen object).
+As we can see in the above example in this function, each creation of a specific message based on the talk script (by createChatBubbleComponent method of MessengerScreen object) is delayed by imitating the character's thinking (by mustThink method of Character object)and animating jumping dots (by showTyping method of MessengerScreen object).

-The length of the animation (timeForTyping variable) and its quantity (typingQuantity variable) is determined by the length of the message recieved from the talk script template to reflect the natural way of writing.
+The length of the animation (timeForTyping variable) and its quantity (typingQuantity variable) is determined by the length of the specific message from the talk script template to reflect the natural way of writing.

 <br/>

-Below is an example of a showTyping async method of MessengerScreen that suits the creation of writing imitations (objects/MessengerScreen.js):
+Below is an example of a method that displays animated balls that imitate character writing (objects/MessengerScreen.js):

 ```
   async showTyping({ time, charName }) {